edwardcooper/automl/README.md

 # automl

-## installation

-A R package to make training hundreds of machine learning models in a few lines.
+A R package to make training hundreds of machine learning models with a few lines of code.

 It is basically a wrapper on top of the caret package.

+## Installation

 To use it, please manually install e1071 pacakge first,
 ```r